MicrosoftDocs/memdocs/memdocs/intune/configuration/settings-catalog.md

 Settings catalog lists the settings you can configure, and all in one place.
 This feature simplifies how you create a policy, and how you see all the available settings.

-Use the settings catalog as part of your mobile device management (MDM) solution to manage and secure devices in your organization.

 When you create the policy, you start from scratch.
 You add only the settings you want to control and manage.
 For example, you can use the settings catalog to create a BitLocker policy with all BitLocker settings, and all in one place in Intune.

+Use the settings catalog as part of your mobile device management (MDM) solution to manage and secure devices in your organization.

 This feature applies to:

-- **macOS**: Configure Microsoft Edge version 77 and newer
+- **macOS**
-- **Windows 10 and newer**: Configure thousands of settings based on Windows CSPs
+- **Windows 10 and newer**

 For Windows devices, you have thousands of settings to choose, including settings that haven't been available before.
 These settings are directly generated from the Windows configuration service providers (CSPs).
 As Windows adds or exposes more settings to MDM providers, these settings are added quicker to Microsoft Intune for you to configure.